openpreserve/ViPER/docs/setup/index.md

 ### Downloading ViPER

 ViPER is downloaded as a single machine image as a prebuilt OVA file.
-The most current version can be downloaded via the following link: ViPER download [ViPERv1.1](https://ddhn.openpreservation.org/viper.ova).
-Note this is a 4GB file and will take several minutes to download.
+The most current version can be downloaded via the following link: <https://viper.openpreservation.org/viper-latest.ova>.
+Note this is a file of several GB and will take several minutes to download.
 When the download has completed select the .exe file to complete the installation process.
 This will open a dialogue box that will give you the option to import the virtual appliance (ViPER) - proceed by selecting ‘import’.